magg6789/Logistic-Regression/README.md

 # Logistic-Regression
-Logistic regression on diabetes data.
+Logistic regression on diabetes data using pandas, numpy, and matplotlib.